datagrok-ai/public/packages/PowerGrid/README.md

 ## Images

-You can add image column to your table by adding ```DG.Column.fromType(DG.COLUMN_TYPE.BYTE_ARRAY, 'byte array col', 4), ``` to the dataframe's constructor.
-Supported extensions so far are .jpg, .png, .jpeg.
-Inside this column your images will be represented as byte arrays.
-To add image simply double click on the cell and choose the file you need.
+Datagrok supports two types of images in cells: embedded and linked.

+### Embedded images

+To programmatically add an image column to the dataframe, use the following code:  ```dataFrame.columns.addNewBytes('my image')```.

+To add an image, double-click on the cell and choose the file.
+Supported extensions are `.jpg`, `.png`, and `.jpeg`.

 ![](../../help/develop/how-to/binary-cell-renderer.gif "adding image")

 See also: